LucasKook/comets/README.md

 learning algorithm of their choosing.
 The default is to use random forests implemented in `ranger` for all regressions.

-Here, we showcase how to use `comets` with a simple example.
+Here, we showcase how to use `comets` with a simple example in which $Y$ is not independent of $X$ given $Z$.
 More elaborate examples including conditional variable significance testing and modality selection on real-world data can be found in [3].

 ```r
 set.seed(1)